HerrMotz/bachelor-thesis/publication/main.typ

 The most important aspects for the choice of software and UX design were usability and maintability.
 The aim is to lay the basis for a software, which can be applied in day-to-day use as an "almost-no-code" query builder.
 The development of Query by Graph will be continued in the project _HisQu_ by the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group] funded by #link("https://4memory.de")[NFDI4Memory].
 Therefore, this work's focus lay on building an extensible, future-proof platform, rather than implementing every thought-of feature.

 As motivated in the introduction in order to answer a question, the questioner needs to know enough to ask the question.
 Query by Graph _does not assist this step_.
 Secondly, the questioner needs to formalise the question into a BGP.
 This involves finding the appropriate items and properties in the Wikibase instance.
 Query by Graph aids this step by offering a direct access to the fuzzy search API.
 I should add, that the search _does not avert the studying of conventions of a Wikibase_.
-The design of such assistants is beyond the scope of this thesis, but will find a place in @heading:further_work.

 #todo[probably remove the following paragraph]
 The step of formalising a natural-language question into a SPARQL query seems simple, however the first challenge arises in finding the correct entities for the query --- let alone the formalisation of the question itself.
 For example, the question `Find all Nobel prize winners with a student who won the same Nobel prize` (taken from @Vargas2019_RDF_Explorer) is not as simple to model as it would seem at first glance.
 In Wikidata, three properties are suggested for the search term "student": `wdt:P802 "student"`, `wdt:P1066 "student of"` and `wdt:P69 "educated at"`.
 In some cases the specific property does not matter.
 Wikibase instances have the disadvantage, that because they commonly lack an extensive ontology, data consistency varies.
 The user should be offered an abstraction layer, e.g. to assign a set of properties to an edge in the VQG or to generate the query using an ontology.
 It is cumbersome to the user to have to remember such conventions, especially, when they could be automatically enforced.